I Know (Seo Taiji and Boys song): Impact and legacy

-"Nan Arayo" is recognized for establishing the popularity of rap in K-pop and hybridizing the Korean ballad style with rap, rock, and techno.
+"I Know" is recognized for establishing the popularity of rap in K-pop and hybridizing the Korean ballad style with rap, rock, and techno.
 One of the first Korean rap songs, its new jack swing-inspired beats, upbeat rap verses and pop-style choruses combined with a focus on new dance moves took Korean audiences by storm.
 NPR wrote that "For many South Korean youths, the track was their first exposure to hip-hop and New Jack Swing and a welcome alternative to traditional styles of music".
-Vox said that "'I Know' represented the first time modern American-style pop music had been fused with South Korean culture."
 Regarding its release, MTV Iggy wrote that "K-pop music would never be the same" again.
+"I Know" was one of the first 21 songs to be inducted into the Korea World Music Culture Hall of Fame in 2023.

 In a 2008 survey involving 100 music experts in the South Korean entertainment industry, "I Know" ranked number one in their list of 25 best Korean songs in history.
 Spin magazine named "I Know" number four on their 2012 list of the 21 Greatest K-Pop Songs of All Time.
 Mnet chose "I Know" as the number one song on their 2014 countdown Legend 100 Songs, a list of the most influential songs in Korean popular music since the 1960s.
 In 2020, Rolling Stone named the same song number 43 on its list of the 75 Greatest Boy Band Songs of All Time, saying that they steered the "Korean pop scene that we know today", establishing the scene's affection for boy bands and girl groups as opposed to solo acts.

 In 2021, online portal Melon and newspaper Seoul Shinmun ranked it as the 21st best K-pop song of all time, with music critic Minjae Jeong writing that "After 'I Know', everything changed. ...
 Today, it is safe to say that our K-pop-oriented music market actually originated from them."
+Rolling Stone ranked it the 9th greatest song in the history of Korean music in 2023, writing that it "jolted awake an audience used to traditional trot and pop music, altering the fabric of the Korean music industry forevermore."